How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Boundary conditions and thermodynamics

-Focusing on the normal force balance, Eq.~(\ref{eq:Howell-FvK-sym-1}), we can pursue further the elastic analogy by noticing that in the vicinity of the meniscus, where the radial component of the curvature tensor is large, force balance must be dominated by terms associated with it.
-Consequently, at the boundary layer, $|r-1|\lesssim \ell_{BL}$, where we expect the stress components to vary smoothly, it is possible to replace Eq.~(\ref{eq:Howell-FvK-sym-1}) by the \textit{viscida}, Eq.~(\ref{app:viscida}), where $\sigma_{rr} \to \sigma(t)$ and $\kappa_{rr} \to \kappa(s,t) = \pd_s \cos^{-1} [[{\bf t}_r \cdot \hat{r}]]$, and $s$ is an arclength parameter of the surface along the tangent direction ${\bf t}_r$.
+The remaining BC at $r\to 1$ pertains to the flux of angular momentum, that is the torque exerted by the meniscus on the liquid film.
+Such a torque exists since the steady, vertical orientation of the meniscus implies a sharp transition in the tangent direction of the mid-surface at the vicinity of $r\approx 1$.
+We emphasize that this is a real physical effect and not merely a mathematical artifact of the small-slope approximation that we employed intensively for describing the surface dynamics.
+Indeed, one may view this situation as a viscous analogue of peeling a thin elastic sheet off a rigid adhessive substrate, in which case the torque exerted by the substrate on the sheet gives rise to discontinuity of the curvature, $[[\kappa]] \propto \sqrt{\sigma/B}$, at the peeling front, such that the tangent direction undergoes a finite, $O(1)$ variation over a ``bendo-capillary'' distance, $\sqrt{B/\sigma}$ \cite{Obreimoff1930}.
+Focusing on the normal force balance, Eq.~(\ref{eq:Howell-FvK-sym-1}) of the main text, we can pursue further the elastic analogy by noticing that in the vicinity of the meniscus, where the radial component of the curvature tensor is large, force balance must be dominated by terms associated with it.
+Consequently, at the boundary layer, $|r-1|\lesssim \ell_{BL}$, where we expect the stress components to vary smoothly, it is possible to replace Eq.~(\ref{eq:Howell-FvK-sym-1}) by the \textit{viscida}, Eq.~(\ref{app:viscida}), where $\sigma_{rr} \to \sigma(t)$, $\kappa_{rr} \to \kappa(s,t) = \pd_s \cos^{-1} [[{\bf t}_r \cdot \hat{r}]]$, and $s$ is an arclength parameter of the surface along the tangent direction ${\bf t}_r$.
 Importantly, the one-dimensional \textit{viscida} does not rely on a small-slope approximation and one may thus employ it to interpolate between the bulk of the film (where $|{\bf t}_r -\hat{r}| \sim O(g^2) \ll 1$) and the meniscus (where $|{\bf t}_r \to -\hat{z}$).
 Integrating over the boundary layer, we obtain a relation between the jumps incurred by the curvature and tangent angle upon transitioning from the film to the meniscus:

-where the numerical value of $c_3$ must be determined by carrying out an asymptotic matching of the film and the meniscus, and the second line in Eq.~(\ref{app:BC-22}) is implied by assuming the two normal forces in Eq.~(\ref{app:viscida}) remain in balance in the singular limit $\epsilon \to 0$.
+where the numerical value of $c_3$ must be determined by carrying out an asymptotic matching of the film and the meniscus.
 Going back to the small-slope approximation for the inner part of the bubble, Eq.~(\ref{app:BC-22}) becomes:

-Similarly to the BC~(\ref{app:general-BC}), we provide numerical evidence in Fig.~(\ref{fig:bcComp2}) that the specific value of $c_3$ only affects the shape in the near vicinity of $r \approx 1$, but otherwise has no noticeable effect on the bubble dynamics. \\